wmorgan/dcos-docs/1.8/usage/cli/update.md

 # <a name="upgrade"></a>Upgrade the CLI

+**Important:** If you downloaded the CLI from PYPI or from the DC/OS UI version 1.7 or earlier, you must completely [uninstall](/docs/1.8/usage/cli/uninstall/) the CLI.
+You cannot upgrade.

 You can upgrade an existing DC/OS CLI installation to the latest build.

 1. From your DC/OS CLI installation directory, enter this command to update the DC/OS CLI: